bradfrost/atomic-design/chapter-5.md

 {% include figure.html src="../images/content/rizzo.png" caption="Lonely Planet created an API for their UI patterns that is consumed by both their pattern library and production environment.
 By architecting their design system in this manner, changes to UI patterns are automatically reflected in both the pattern library and production environment, keeping things in sync and thereby achieving the Holy Grail." %}

+### Jumping technical hurdles
 Achieving the design system Holy Grail is no easy task, as it requires sophisticated technical architecture and smart people to set it all up.
 How you go about chasing the Holy Grail — or even if you can achieve it — is dependent on a whole load of factors, including your technical architecture and organizational makeup.

-[TODO]

-In my experience, I've found that sharing CSS and JS with the production environment is relatively easy, but sharing markup is tough.
+In my experience, I've found that sharing CSS and some JS with the production environment is relatively easy, but sharing markup is tough.

 As we discussed in Chapter 3, using HTML templating languages makes markup portable and dynamic.
 Templating language should match the production environment - The closer you can get to matching your pattern library and production templating .